Cinnamon and Kale

 Are cocoa dusted almonds keto?

 This recipe contains honey and has 4g of carbs per serving.
-If you do want to reduce the carbs further, then use a liquid keto sweetener in place of the honey.
+If you want to reduce the carbs further, then use a liquid keto sweetener in place of the honey.

 Other healthy chocolate treats